 Dotted with green parklands, old museums, historic buildings, and beautifully manicured botanical gardens, Adelaide is the cosmopolitan capital of South Australia.
 There is so much to do in this coastal city that one can never get bored –you can taste some of the best Australian wines.
-Thus, Adelaide is a heaven for wine lovers, the party animals can hop into the numerous pubs and bars and dance the night away.
 And while you are at it, do not miss the zoo in Adelaide, considered the second oldest zoo in the land of Kangaroos.

 About the Adelaide Zoo